Olivia C. Houck, MPH

 Bio

-I am a third year PhD student focused on clinical outcomes research involving traumatic injury.
-After completing my MPH at the University of Pittsburgh in 2013, I worked as an emergency planner and epidemiologist for a local health department just outside of Cleveland, Ohio.
-I then shifted to traumatic injury, managing data and research efforts for the Northern Ohio Trauma System, a collaborative of trauma centers serving the greater Cleveland area.
+I began my doctoral studies with almost 10 years of work experience in public health and healthcare data management.
+After completing my MPH, I worked as an emergency planner and epidemiologist for a county health department just outside of Cleveland, Ohio.
+I then shifted to traumatic injury, managing data and research efforts for the Northern Ohio Trauma System (NOTS), a collaborative of trauma centers serving the greater Cleveland area.
 In this role, I worked with EMS, nurses, and physicians to use registry data to define population burden of traumatic injury in Northeast Ohio and evaluate clinical guidelines.
+I was also involved in statewide collaborations via the Ohio Regional Trauma Organizations Coalition and was a founding Co-Chair of the NOTS Research Committee.

 Area of Emphasis: Clinical Outcomes Research